10 Mistakes College Students Make When It Comes To Writing Papers Part 2

 If you aren't sure of the best way to academically explain your topic, get help from your professor or use the tutoring services on your campus.

 Part of completing papers is turning in those papers.
 You need to anticipate any technical issues that may happen while submitting your papers.

-- Use Microsoft Word: Yes, you could potentially use Pages or Google Docs, but I really encourage you to simply use Microsoft Word.
-Sometimes page numbers in Pages/Google Docs doesn’t always match up with the page numbers in Microsoft Word, so creating it directly in Microsoft Word is helpful.
+You could potentially use Pages or Google Docs, but I encourage you to use Microsoft Word.
+Sometimes the page numbers in Pages/Google Docs don't always match up with the page numbers in Microsoft Word, so creating it directly in Microsoft Word is helpful.

-- Make Sure That Your Paper Adheres To The Standards Your Professor Sets: Before you upload your paper you need to check everything from the font size to page numbers to citations.
-You may not be able to re-upload your paper if you catch a mistake, or your professor may not be able to help you re-upload the paper right away on paper day.
-Making sure that it is as perfect as it can be before you upload is important.
+Before you upload your paper you need to check everything from the font size to page numbers to citations.
+You may not be able to re-upload your paper if you catch a mistake, or your professor may not be able to help you re-upload the article right away on the paper's due date.
+Making sure that the paper is as perfect as it can be before you upload is important.

 Especially once you get into your major area, there is a chance you may have a professor more than once.
-Even if this is the last paper you have for your class you can utilize any feedback given so you become a better writer for that professor and all your professors.
+Even if this is the last paper you have for your class, utilize any feedback given so you become a better writer for that professor.

 Feedback is so important and can help you go from a low grade to a high grade in a class.
 If your professor is offering you detailed feedback, use that feedback so that you can improve your writing skills.

-I hope that you all have enjoyed this series on mistakes that college students make when writing papers (and how to avoid those mistakes.)
-Writing papers becomes a huge part of your college career (especially if you are in a liberal arts major like me!) so you need to learn how to develop your writing skills.
+I hope that you all have enjoyed this series on mistakes that college students make when writing papers.
+We covered those mistakes and how to avoid them.
+Writing papers becomes a huge part of your college career.
+You will definitely feel this if you are a liberal arts major like me!
+You need to learn how to develop your writing skills.
 I hope this series was helpful for you as you write your papers.